 Film Screening and Director Talk: Skin of Glass by Denise Zmekhol

-The Center for Architecture + Design is pleased to kick off the 2025 CA+D Film Series with a special presentation of Skin of Glass plus a wine bar and popcorn making station!
-Following the screening, join us for a lively discussion and Q+A - learn more about the powerful story behind this deeply personal and politically resonant film.
+The Center for Architecture + Design is pleased to kick off the 2025 CA+D Film Series with a special presentation of SKIN OF GLASS on Wednesday, May 7.
+Following the screening, join us for a lively discussion and Q&A to learn more about the powerful story behind this deeply personal and politically resonant film.
+Wine and an assortment of movie theater concessions will be provided to enjoy during the screening.

-Skin of Glass follows director Denise Zmekhol’s journey after discovering that her late father’s most celebrated work as an architect, a modernist glass skyscraper in the heart of São Paulo affectionately known as the Pele de Vidro (“Skin of Glass”), has become occupied by hundreds of homeless families.
+A poetic and personal cinematic meditation on displacement and loss, SKIN OF GLASS follows filmmaker Denise Zmekhol’s journey after discovering that her late father’s most celebrated work as an architect, a modernist glass skyscraper in the heart of São Paulo, Brazil, has become occupied by hundreds of unhoused families.

 Organized in collaboration with Richard Neill, Adventure Pictures, and Karen Curtiss, AIA, CA+D Vice Chair.